QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 #### Remove events that are enclosed by other events

-Running profiles with multiple decibel thresholds can produce sets of enclosed (wholly overlapped by another event) events that are actually the result of detecting the same acoustic syllable.
-This final (optional) post-processing step is to remove all but the outermost event of any overlapping event set by setting the parameter `RemoveTemporallyEnclosedEvents` to `true`.
+Running profiles with multiple decibel thresholds can produce sets of wholly enclosed events that are actually the result of detecting the same acoustic syllable.
+This final (optional) post-processing step is to remove all but the outermost event of any nested set.
+Enable this option by setting the parameter `RemoveTemporallyEnclosedEvents` to `true`.
 You would typically do this only after reviewing the output spectrograms to confirm that you have sets of overlapping events.

 [!code-yaml[post_processing_sideband](./Ecosounds.NinoxBoobook.yml?start=34&end=72&highlight=36- "Post Processing: enclosed events")]

 <aside>

-##### How RemoveTemporallyEnclosedEvents is applied
+#### How `RemoveTemporallyEnclosedEvents` is applied

 Suppose you have three decibel thresholds (6, 9 and 12 dB is a typical set of values) in each of two profiles.
 There will be three rounds of post-processing:

-1. All the events detected at threshold 6 dB (by both profiles) will be collected together and subjected to the post-processing steps.
+1. All the events detected (by both profiles) at threshold 6 dB will be subject to those post-processing steps 1-5 enabled by the user.
-2. Next all the events detected at 9 dB will be collected and independently subjected to post-processing.
+2. Next, all events detected at the  9 dB threshold will be passed through the same post-processing steps.
-3. Next all events detected at the 12 dB threshold will be post-processed.
+3. Next, all events detected at the 12 dB threshold will be passed through the same post-processing steps.

+The final option (step 6) is to collect all events emerging from all previous rounds of post-processing and to remove those that are enclosed by another event.

 </aside>